A2Workspace/arrestor-gear/README.md

 # A2Workspace/Arrestor-Gear

-A pretty promise error handling library.
+A elegant Promise error handler.

 ## Installing